igbb-popescu-lab/NetSeekR/README.md

 `source('scripts/NetSeekR.R')`

-4. Edit configuration file and sample comparison matrix as per NetSeekR.html.
+4. Edit configuration file and sample comparison matrix.

  * **note** Below is a template configuration file which needs to be edited per usage.